srirampc/pwp/content/phylo.md

     >SeqName
     ACGTTAGAGTAAATGGAGTAGAAT

-## Compute k-mismatch Average common substrings for a string database
+## Compute greedy  alignment free estimator
-Run the program by providing the pepared input file with -f option, the output file with the -o option, and the number of mismatches to allow with -k option.
+Run the program by providing the pepared input file with -f option, the output file with the -o option, and the number of mismatches to allow with -x option.
 An example is shown below:

-    build/alfred.x -f primates.full.fas -o acs.primates.k3.out -k 3
+    build/alfred.x -f primates.full.fas -o alfred.primates.x8.out -x 8

 Output is generated in a matrix format, which can be fed directly to PHYLIP

-## Compute k-mismatch LCP between two sequences X and Y

-Run the program in the same manner shown above, and add the -p option to stop after generating the k-mismatch LCP values.
-An example is shown
-below:

-    build/alfred.x -f primates.full.fas -o acs.primates.k3.out -k 3 -p

-Output is generated in the json format. json ouput has two arrays, LX and LY -- one corresponding to each input string.
-The array LX is of the length |X|, where i-th entry of LX has the length and the position of the longest common substring in Y for the suffix of X starting at i.
-LY holds similar values for the string Y.
+# Datasets

+Datasets used in our experiments are available from [here](assets/docs/datasets.tar.gz).
+The contents of the files are as
+follows:

+_aliases.xlsx_ contains the alises we used for the organism names so as to construct the tree.

+_data_ sub-directory contains all the input data files and the reference trees.
+The input files are in fasta format and has .fa extension and the refrence trees are in phylip format and has .tree extension.
+For roseobacter dataset, multiple sequence alignment is also given.
+MSA for BaliBASE datasets can be downloaded from the BaliBASE website.

+_runs_ sub-directory contains all the output matrix files and the trees with the best RF.dist score.
+Ouput matrix files use the format as accepted by PHYLIP.

 # Citation

-Thankachan, Sharma V, Chockalingam, Sriram P, Liu, Yongchao, Apostolico, Alberto, and Aluru, Srinivas.  _ALFRED: A practical method for alignment-free distance computation_.
-(Submitted.)
+Thankachan, Sharma V, Chockalingam, Sriram P, Liu, Yongchao, Krishnan, Ambujam, and Aluru, Srinivas. _A greedy alignment-free distance estimator for phylogenetic inference_ (Submitted.)